peter-evans/create-pull-request/docs/updating.md

 - At the end of the action run the local repository is now checked out on the branch or commit that it was when the action started.
 - Any uncommitted tracked or untracked changes are now stashed and restored at the end of the action run.
 Currently, this can only occur when using the `add-paths` input, which allows for changes to not be committed.
 Previously, any uncommitted changes would be destroyed.
 - The proxy implementation has been revised but is not expected to have any change in behaviour.
 It continues to support the standard environment variables `http_proxy`, `https_proxy` and `no_proxy`.
+- The action now sets the git `safe.directory` configuration for the local repository path.
+The configuration is removed when the action completes.
+Fixes issue https://github.com/peter-evans/create-pull-request/issues/1170.

 ## Updating from `v3` to `v4`